PPO in the Fisher-Rao geometry: Preliminaries

 \subsection{Markov Decision Processes}

-Let $(S, A, P, r, \gamma)$ be an MDP where $S$ and $A$ are the state and action spaces (which can be arbitrary Polish spaces), $P$ is the transition kernel, $r$ is a bounded reward and $\gamma\in [0,1)$ is a discount factor.
-For details on notation and terminology and properties of transition kernels on Polish spaces see Appendix~\ref{sec:notation}.
+Let $(S, A, P, r, \gamma)$ be an infinite horizon MDP, with state and action spaces $S$ and $A$ (which may be arbitrary Polish spaces), $P$ is the transition kernel, $r$ is a bounded reward and $\gamma\in [0,1)$ is a discount factor.
+For full details on our assumptions and notation, we refer to Appendix \ref{appendix:more-notation-MDP}.

-For a given policy $\pi\in\mathcal{P}(A|S)$, we define the value function $V^{\pi}:S\rightarrow \mathbb{R}$ by
+For a given policy $\pi\in\mathcal{P}(A|S)$, we define the value function $V_{\pi}:S\rightarrow \mathbb{R}$ by